The sections of the "Design" module

 Search

-Here you can search for the title of an element, a CSS selector or properties in the CSS by selecting "CSS".
+Here, you can search for an element's title, a CSS selector, or properties in the CSS by selecting "CSS."

 Search field